 fittest individual in the tournament to survive.
 But this individual does not

-just graduate unaltered to the next generation, genetic operations are
+just graduate unaltered to the next generation: first, genetic operations are

 performed on them.
 Several common genetic operations are supported by